rosswilson/rosswilson/README.md

 🙈 During the evening I'm tending to my graveyard of side-project ideas that one day might just see a 1.0.0 release.

 If terms like OAuth2 and OIDC float your boat you might be interested in my [Turret](https://github.com/rosswilson/turret) project.
-It's a demonstration of an OIDC provider.
+It's shaping up to be a demonstration of an OIDC identity provider.

 <!--
 **rosswilson/rosswilson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.